Djinnxie/chessGPT/README.md

 - tells the AI to try again if it makes an illegal move while reminding it of the boardstate
 - only lets the user input legal moves

-## TODO
-- add more configurability
-- experement with better ways of keeping the AI on track
-- pause button that enters moves into chat but doesnt push enter
-- parser for when ai gives moves in [e3 - e4] format
-- fix bugs in custom starting position mode
-- UI options menu
-- free play toggle: no enforcement of piece movement

 ## Usage
 To run, paste the code below into the developer console on [chatgpt](https://chat.openai.com/chat)
 ```javascript